two-number-nines/Quine/README.md

 # Quine

 # Colleen
-When executed, the program must display on the standard output an output iden-tical to the source code of the file used to compile the program.
+When executed, the program must display on the standard output an output identical to the source code of the file used to compile the program.

 # Grace
 When executed, the program writes in a file named Grace_kid.c the source code of the file used to compile the program.